dhruvchandak30/Intelligent-Camera-Decision-Making/README.md

 Usage
 The system provides real-time alerts for suspicious activities, incident reporting with video clips, and additional features such as traffic monitoring and people counting.
 Refer to the documentation for detailed usage instructions.
 Contributors
-Krishna Khattri,
+- Krishna Khattri
-Dhruv Chandak,
+- Dhruv Chandak
-Mahika Jain,
+- Mahika Jain
-Harsh Batra
+- Harsh Batra